ltaylor2/finalproject/README.md

-Now that I have identified ancestral DPM plumage stages across the tree, I can take a closer look at plumage patch characters within each stage and determine whether there are homologies plumage patches across taxa.
-In this case, I can interpret homologous patches as those that estimated to be present in the ancestral nodes which also have an ancestral state for a given DPM stage.
-First, I can use stochastic maps to simulate the evolution of each patch for each stage as a separate binary character.
+Now that I have identified ancestral DPM plumage stages across the tree, I can take a closer look at plumage patch characters within each stage and determine whether there are homologous plumages across taxa.
+In this case, I can interpret homologous patches as those estimated to be present in the ancestral nodes with DPM stages.
+First, I can use stochastic maps to simulate the evolution of each patch at each stage as a separate binary character.
 I again use the `make.simmap` function to simulate the evolution of each plumage character (100 simulations per character).
-Each character is simulated under a separate all rates different model Separate transition rate for each character matrices are estimated within the `make.simmap` function as the model which maximizes the likelihood of the data.
+Each character is simulated under separate All Rates Different models.

-First, I can view the results across all of the patches.
+I can first view the results across all patches.
 The figures below show the simulation results for each character.
-Because there are now binary characters, I can view the probability density, across all simulations, for the presence of the character along every edge.
+Because these patches are now binary characters, I can view the probability density, across all simulations, for the presence of the character along every edge.
 Red indicates high probability of presence of a patch, blue indicates low probability.

 <img src="Figures/ace_plumages.png" width="80%" />

 Note the uncertain edges between the root node and its child nodes.
-This is .
-Note also that this model seems ill-equipped to parse the evolutionary history of the Body\_S1 plumage patch, which is is widely distributed across the tips with many presumed gains and losses.
-The result is that the state of this patch is uncertain throughout the tree.
+Note also that this model seems ill-equipped to parse the evolutionary history of the Body\_S1 plumage patch, which is widely distributed across the tips with many presumed gains and losses.
+The result is that the state of this patch is highly variable across different stochastic histories.
+Two further steps might make these simulations more
-Two further steps might make these simulations more realistic: (1) incorporating information about coloration method (i.e., Absent vs. Carotenoid/Melanin/Structural rather than Absent/Present) and (2) developing a model which is informed by all plumage patches together rather than establishing parameters for each patch separately.
+realistic: (1) incorporating information about coloration method (i.e., Absent vs. Carotenoid/Melanin/Structural rather than Absent vs. Present) and (2) developing a model which is informed by all plumage patches simultaneously.

-In the meantime, I want to consider the two key internal nodes I derived in the ancestral state estimations for DPM stages: the Stage 1 ancestor of the core manakin clade and the Stage 2 ancestor of the Ilicurini subclade.
+In the meantime, I want to consider the two key internal nodes I derived in the DPM stage ancestral state estimations: the Stage 1 ancestor of the core manakin clade and the Stage 2 ancestor of the Ilicurini subclade.
 What might those predefinitive plumages have looked like?

 Here are the highest probability predefinitive plumage patches for the